![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 York Times, September 5, 1982) Descent

-from Xanadu (1984) was the story of a rich industrialist who
+from Xanadu (1984) told of a rich industrialist who

 tries to